marhop/pandoc-unicode-math/README.md

 ## Building from source

 These filters are written in Haskell, so you need GHC (compiler) and Cabal (build tool), best installed with [ghcup] if you use a Unix-like OS.
-You also need the [pkg-config] tool and the [PCRE] library (these are required by one of the used Haskell libraries, namely the pcre-heavy package).

 Clone the Git repository, change to its top level directory and run the following command:

     $ cabal install --constraint 'pandoc-types==1.22'